spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 <Tabs.TabPane tab="AWS EKS" key="AWS EKS">

-To enable RBAC OIDC authentication manually for EKS clusters, follow these steps:
+To enable OIDC manually for EKS clusters, follow these steps:

 <br />

-1. In the Kubernetes pack, uncomment the lines in the ``oidcIdentityProvider`` parameter section, and enter your third-party IDP details.
+1. In the Kubernetes pack, uncomment the lines in the ``oidcIdentityProvider`` parameter section of the Kubernetes pack, and enter your third-party provider details.
 <br />

   ```